tank-ankita/task-schedular/User Guide.md

 ### Example User flow
 1. Adding Developers and Creating Tasks:
     - Input: 1 Tank
-    - Input: 2 Tank, Develop Feature X, 2, 0
+    - Input: 2 Tank, Develop Feature X, 2, 1 3 4 (This task depends on taskId 1, 3 and 4)
-    - Input: 2 Tank,Fix Bug Y, 1, 1
+    - Input: 2 Tank, Fix Bug Y, 1, 1

 2. Executing Tasks:
     - Input: 3 1  (Executes "Fix Bug Y" if dependencies are resolved)
     - Input: 4   (Attempts to execute all tasks)

 3. Searching and Viewing Tasks:
    - Input: 6 1 (Searches for task with ID 1)
    - Input: 7 Tank (Shows all tasks assigned to Tank)
    - Input: 5 Tank (Shows all completed tasks for Tank)

 ----------